mhall2/sandbox/python/arc-desc/README.md

-The goal of this script is to create a .csv output that describes layers added to a MXD. the format of the report was pre specified.
+This script creates a .csv format output that includes information about layers used by an ESRI .mxd file.

 to run the script:
-python describe.py c:\your\mxd\here.mxd > c:\output\out.csv
+python describe.py c:\your\mxd\here.mxd c:\output\out.csv